GutuShiferaw/My-Top-3-Projects/README.md

 # My-Top-3-Projects
 ## This is a selection of my three best projects.
 1. The first project is a Game prediction App i made by training a machine learning Model.
 I worked on this project when i took my AI course, I was thinking of a way i could implement what i learnt on a real life application.I Created this App by training a Gradient Boosting Machine learning model over a huge FiFa Data set.
 The App is  a basic Pyhton UI made using the tkinter pyhton modlue and it predicts soccer match outcomes betweeen two teams.
-2. The Second project is an application to control an LED light using a Raspberry Pi and a locally hosted Django server.
+2. The Second project is called DropTemp  a thermostat application to control an LED light using a Raspberry Pi and a locally hosted Django server.
     Rough code structure is as follows
     piSensor.py - Python code to be ran on the Pi to control the LED and handle the photoresistor.
 The PIN variables can be changed to any valid GPIO pin if needed.